 It is good to offer a smooth exit for customers who don’t want to continue with the new price.
 For example, it is a professional practice to unsubscribe or end the paid service in your price change email.
 Plus, you may want to link your price increase letter to an FAQs page to clarify things for the readers and help retain your customers at the new price.

-If you use LinkedIn as your primary business and customer connection tool, you can easily create an automated outreach on LinkedIn for your clients using the same tips above.
+Using LinkedIn as your primary business and customer connection tool, you can easily create an automated outreach on LinkedIn for your clients using the same tips above.

 Price Increase Letter Examples